MartinPaulo/resplat/docs/upgrading.md

 # Get a set of django models for the first ingest
 python manage.py inspectdb > models.py
 ```
-Then ensured each model has an id field:
+Then ensured each model has an id field (this is probably not needed, but):

 ```python
 id = models.AutoField(primary_key=True)